Para español, seleccione de la lista

 Spanish explorer Juan Ponce de León landed on Florida's east coast in 1513.
 He called the area "La Florida."
 Over the next fifty years, three Spaniards tried, but failed, to create permanent settlements in Florida.
 The French built a fort and settlement near Jacksonville, but it only lasted about a year.
 Spain finally achieved a permanent settlement when St. Augustine was founded in 1565.

 The Spaniards established Catholic missions among the Apalachee and Timucua Indians.
 During the 1600s, many Florida Indians died of diseases.
 In the 1700s, Spanish Florida was attacked several times by English and French forces.
 The missions were destroyed, and many Indians were killed or enslaved.
-Later, Indians from the Carolinas and Georgia, ancestors of today's Seminole and Miccosukee Indians, moved to Florida.
+Later, the ancestors of today's Seminole and Miccosukee Indians, created new settlements in Florida.

 In 1763, Britain took control of Florida and divided the land into East and West Florida.
 St. Augustine and Pensacola were the capitals of these two colonies.
 During the American Revolution, the two Floridas remained loyal to Britain.

 Spain took control of Florida again after the American Revolution.
 Spanish and American settlers came to Florida.
-Enslaved blacks escaped to Florida to seek their freedom.
-In 1818, the U.S. government engaged the Seminole Indians in the first of three wars.
+Enslaved Blacks escaped to Florida to seek their freedom.
+From 1817 to 1818, the U.S. government engaged the Seminole Indians in the first of three wars.
 When Spain transferred the peninsula to the United States in 1821, Florida became a U.S. territory.

 Soldiers

-By 1763, the Florida peninsula had been colonized, and people were traveling across and around the state.
+By 1776, the Florida peninsula had been colonized, and people were traveling across the northern part of the state.
 As people became more familiar with interior and maritime boundaries in Florida, they documented the changes on maps and charts.

-Your task for this Web Quest is to compare a map of Florida from 1763 with a map from 1845 and identify the changes.
+Your task for this Free Play is to compare a map of Florida from 1776 with a map from 1857 and identify the changes.

 Directions